deepaksood619/deepaksood619.github.io/docs/ai/move-37/3-monte-carlo-methods.md

 Q(St,At) ← Q(St,At) + (1 / N(St,At)) (Gt--Q(St,At))

-Here,Gteither represents the return from timetwhen the agent first visited the state-action pair, or the sum of returns from each timetthat the agent visited the state-action pair, depending on whether you are using first-visit or every-visit Monte Carlo.
+Here, Gt either represents the return from time t when the agent first visited the state-action pair, or the sum of returns from each time t that the agent visited the state-action pair, depending on whether you are using first-visit or every-visit Monte Carlo.

-We'll adopt aϵ-greedy policy withϵ=1/kwherekrepresents the number of episodes our agent has learned from.
+We'll adopt a ϵ-greedy policy with ϵ=1/k where k represents the number of episodes our agent has learned from.

 ![image](../../media/3.-Monte-Carlo-Methods-image2.jpg)